nishiyama-jpg/balancedexpressionchecker/README.md

 # balancedexpressionchecker
-A balanced expression checker using stacks and linked lists - java
+A balanced expression checker using stacks and linked lists